Nevin Tait

+Biography

 Nevin Tait was born in Castlemaine, Victoria, the son of John Turnbull Tait (1830–1902), a tailor from Scalloway, Shetland Islands, Scotland, and his English wife Sarah, née Leeming.
-John Tait migrated to Victoria in 1862 and settled at Castlemaine where he married Sarah.
-They had nine children: including Charles (1868–1933), John (1871–1955), James Nevin (1876–1961), Edward Joseph (1878–1947) and Frank Samuel (1883–1965) (later Sir Frank).
+Tait Snr. had migrated to Victoria in 1862 and settled at Castlemaine, where he married Sarah.

+The Tait's had nine children; five of which were involved in show business including Charles (1868–1933), John (1871–1955), James Nevin (1876–1961), Edward Joseph Tait (1878–1947) and Frank Samuel (1883–1965) (later Sir Frank).
 The Taits moved in about 1879 to Richmond, a suburb of Melbourne, Victoria.

-He started as a stockbroker before moving into concert promotion and film production.
+Nevin started his career as a stockbroker before moving into concert promotion and film production including the films The Story of the Kelly Gang and Robbery Under Arms.
 In March 1911, brothers John and Nevin, and Millard Johnson and William Gibson merged their film interests in Amalgamated Pictures.
-In 1916 he moved to London to represent his brothers.
+In 1916 he moved to London to represent his brothers, where he died in 1961.